alberti42/recoll-macos/src/kde/kioslave/kio_recoll/00README.txt

 Depending on the protocol name used, the search results will be returned either as HTML pages (looking quite like a normal Recoll result list), or as directory entries.

-The HTML mode only works with Konqueror, not Dolphin.
+The HTML mode only works with Konqueror, not Dolphin and is slightly wobbly and obsolete.
 The directory mode is available with both browsers, and also application open dialog (ie Kate).

-To try things out, after building and installing, enter "recoll:/" in a Konqueror URL entry.
-Depending on the KDE version, this will bring you either to an HTML search form, or to a directory listing, where you should READ THE HELP FILE.
+To try things out, after building and installing, enter "recoll: search terms" in a Dolphin URL entry.
+This should show recoll search results, displayed as directory entries.

-You need to build/update the index with recollindex, the KIO slave doesn't deal with indexing for now.
+You need to build/update the index with recollindex, the KIO slave doesn't deal with indexing at all.

 Building and installing:
 =======================